-This statement provides firm grounds for accepting the output of a stochastic Riemannian optimization method as valid, as it shows that saddle points are avoided with probability 1.
-In the context of stochastic methods, our result builds on a series of foundational results by Pemantle [54] and Brandière & Duflo [20] who focused on hyperbolic traps (isolated saddle points with invertible Hessian).
-These results were subsequently extended by Benaïm & Hirsch [12] to a more general class of unstable sets, but this analysis remained grounded in a flat, Euclidean setting.
-The connecting tissue of our analysis with these works is the notion of an asymptotic pseudotrajectory (APT), which allows us to couple the long-run behavior of discrete-time RRM methods to that of an associated Riemannian gradient flow.
-[This discrete-to-continuous comparison is crucial for our analysis in order to apply center stable manifold techniques [63] to the RRM framework.]
-However, this comes at a significant cost, as establishing the APT property in a Riemannian setting is quite challenging.
-To achieve this, we employ a set of techniques recently developed by [33] which allow us to make this comparison precise and establish the desired avoidance result.
+In the context of stochastic methods, our result builds on a series of foundational results by Pemantle 64 [51] and Brandière and Duflo [18] who focused on hyperbolic traps (isolated saddle points with 65 invertible Hessian).
+These results were subsequently extended by Benaïm and Hirsch [10] to 66 a more general class of unstable sets, but this analysis remained grounded in a flat, Euclidean 67 setting.
+The connecting tissue of our analysis with these works is the notion of an asymptotic 68 pseudotrajectory (APT), which allows us to couple the long-run behavior of discrete-time RRM 69 methods to that of an associated Riemannian gradient flow.
+[This discrete-to-continuous comparison 70 is crucial for our analysis in order to apply center stable manifold techniques [60] to the RRM 71 framework.]
+However, this comes at a significant cost, as establishing the APT property in a 72 Riemannian setting is a highly challenging affair.
+To achieve this, we employ a set of techniques 73 recently developed by [31] which allow us to make this comparison precise and establish the desired 74 avoidance result.
+75